spajk-cz/Add-nginx-virtual-hosts/README.md

 ## Install instructions

-Just simple use git to clone this repo, or download the files to one directory, or [download](https://spajk.cz/ftp/add_nginx_vhost.zip) and unzip this file.
+Just simple use git to clone this repo, or download the files mentioned above to one directory.

-How to clone to your server:
+### How to clone to your server:
 ```
 git clone https://github.com/spajk-cz/add_nginx_vhost
 cd add_nginx_vhost/